Automattic/jetpack/to-test.md

 - Set the business to be closed on some days and open on hours.
 Does everything work?
 - Make sure the block works regardless of your site's language.

+#### Contact Info

+The Contact Info block is a great block to go along the Business Hours block.
+You can use it to list your business' address, phone number, and email address, in a format recognizable by Google and other search engines.
+To test it, try the following:

+- Add the block using the block picker using only a cursor (don’t search for it).
+Was it where you expected?
+Does the icon fit?
+- Add the block by searching for it.
+Don’t just search for the name of it.
+Try other search terms you might use to find the block.
+Are we missing any?
+- Add some information, use all the child blocks or only some of them.
+You can also reorder them around.
+- Make sure every information and every link works well in the editor and on your site.
+- Once you're happy with the result, make sure the page does not throw any warnings in [this Google Structured data tool](https://search.google.com/structured-data/testing-tool).

 #### Mailchimp

 The Mailchimp block allows you to insert Mailchimp subscription forms anywhere in your posts and pages.
 To test this, you will need [a Mailchimp account](https://mailchimp.com/), and an email list in that account.
 The block will be used by your readers to add themselves to that list, that you can later use to contact your subscribers.